-Funded applicants (those whose training costs are paid by employers or other agencies) shall arrange to have a funding form sent by the funder to Admissions, outlining the extent of financial support for fees, books, supplies, etc. A copy of this third-party billing form is available at the Admissions Office.
+Funded applicants (those whose training costs are paid by employers or other agencies) shall arrange to have a funding form and a Third Party Billing Authorization Form sent by the funder to Admissions, outlining the extent of financial support for fees, books, supplies, etc. A copy of this funding form is available at the Admissions Office and on the College website.

-Registering for Repeat Courses
+Registering for Repeat Credit Courses

-A student may register for a course a maximum of three times.
+A student may register for a credit course a maximum of three times.
 All attempts will be recorded on the student's transcripts.
 Credit, however, will be granted only once.
 The highest grade obtained in any of the courses will be used for GPA calculations.

-Full Course Load and FTE
+Full Course Load

-A full course load is a program consisting of 15 credits a term or 375 hours of classes a term.
-One full-time equivalent (FTE) is equal to 30 credits or 750 hours of instruction.
+A full course load is a program consisting of nine credits a term or 135 hours of classes a term.